Annual Percentage Yield (APY)

 The daily ending balance divided by the number of days in the statement cycle.

-An online banking service that offers the convenience and control of managing and paying bills online.
-With Wells Fargo ® Online Bill Pay, you can pay any company or individual in the U.S., schedule one-time, recurring payments and choose to receive electronic bills from selected billers.
+A Wells Fargo Online® service that offers the convenience and control of managing and paying bills online.
+With Wells Fargo Online Bill Pay, you can pay any company or individual in the U.S., schedule one-time, recurring payments and choose to receive electronic bills from selected billers.

 See Returned Item.

 Every day is a business day except Saturday, Sunday, and federal holidays.

 A check that the bank has paid against money or funds in your account.

 A check drawn on and issued by the bank.
 A cashier's check can be used instead of a personal check to guarantee that funds are available for payment.

 A written order you have authorized instructing the bank to pay a specific person or entity a specified amount of money from your account.

 A debit or ATM card that has a chip on the front as well as the traditional magnetic stripe on the back.
 The chip provides added security when used at a chip-enabled terminal or ATM and greater global acceptance.
 Many countries worldwide have adopted chip technology, and it will become the standard for card payments in the U.S. If a merchant or ATM has not yet adopted chip technology, your transaction will be processed using the magnetic stripe as it is today.

 A separate IRA established with a rollover from an eligible retirement plan.